 Regular Prenatal Care

-Regular prenatal care is essential for monitoring your health and your baby’s development throughout pregnancy.
-This care includes routine ultrasounds, which help detect placenta previa early and track its position.
-By prioritizing your prenatal visits, you can achieve a healthier pregnancy.
+Regular prenatal care is one of the most effective tools for monitoring your health and your baby’s development.
+Routine ultrasounds help detect placenta previa early and track changes in the placenta’s position.
+Keeping up with your prenatal visits supports a healthier pregnancy overall.

 - Maintain a balanced diet rich in nutrients.